OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 - The Multiplexer reads the NMEA data and _forwards_ them on a TCP Channel.
 - Node-RED listens to the TCP port, and _forwards_ the payloads to a WebSocket server
-- The WebSocket server transforms the data it receives into the expected format, and broadcasts them to all the connected cliengs (Pebbles in this case).
+- The WebSocket server transforms the data it receives into the expected format, and broadcasts them to all the connected clients (Pebbles in this case).

 Once everything runs, you can reach [http://localhost:9876/data/web/wsconsole.html](http://localhost:9876/data/web/wsconsole.html) to see the data as they come through.